zowe/docs-site/docs/user-guide/appendix.md

 Collect the z/OS user IDs that you want to add.

 #### Procedure
-1. On a RACF system, enter the CONNECT command for the user IDs to be granted authorization to z/OSMF resources:
+1. On an RACF system, enter the CONNECT command for the user IDs to be granted authorization to z/OSMF resources:

   `CONNECT userid GROUP(IZUADMIN)`
 #### Results